ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 What’s the difference between the two versions?

 The Carrera Impel im-1 is the entry-level model and comes in at £1099.
-The specification is about as basic as you can get on an electric bike at this price, with a single speed transmission, Tektro v-brakes and LED display.
+The specification is about as basic as you can get on an electric bike at this price, with a single-speed transmission, Tektro v-brakes and LED display.
 Claimed weight is 19.18kg which isn’t too bad for an e-bike.

 On paper, it looks okay, until you look at the competition – for example, the Pure Flux One (from Pure Electric) is the same price, has mechanical disc brakes, Gates carbon belt drive and is nearly 2kg lighter.
 Then there’s the Pinnacle Mercury (from Evans) that costs around the same price but has hydraulic brakes and 9-speed Shimano Acera gearing.

 That said, I’m sure this will be a popular addition to the Carrera range.
 It does look quite nice and has a neatly integrated battery.
-Despite some occasional issues with after sales support, Halfords is still very much a trusted high-street brand.
+Despite some occasional issues with after-sales support, Halfords is still very much a trusted high-street brand.

 Conclusion

 Looking at the specifications, I would say both these new Carrera models look okay for the price.
 I wouldn’t say they are particularly good or bad value, just nothing out of the ordinary.
-When you start to look at alternatives, there does seem to be better e-bikes available for the price but I’ll have to reserve final judgement until I get hold of one for a full review.
+When you start to look at alternatives, there do seem to be better e-bikes available for the price but I’ll have to reserve final judgement until I get hold of one for a full review.
 Both the Carrera Impel im-1 and im-2 are bound to be good sellers – no other high street brand has the nationwide coverage of Halfords and they are still one of the most familiar names out there.

 I do like the look and design of the bike – it has nice frame geometry and high-volume tyres, so it should be good to use on a multitude of different terrains.

-As with all other Halfords e-bikes, there’s a 2 year warranty on electric components and a lifetime warranty on the frame, which is pretty good considering the price.
+As with all other Halfords e-bikes, there’s a 2-year warranty on electric components and a lifetime warranty on the frame, which is pretty good considering the price.

-If you are after a fairly cheap electric hybrid bike, I would say the Carrera Impel is definitely worth a look – plus, if you have a store local to you, it’s easy enough to go and see one in the flesh.
+If you are after a fairly cheap electric hybrid bike, I would say the Carrera Impel is worth a look – plus, if you have a store local to you, it’s easy enough to go and see one in the flesh.

 Check out the new Carrera Impel electric bike range at Halfords

-Thanks for reading and if you beat me to it and buy one of these, please feel free to share your review of the Carrera Impel e-bike in the comments section below?
+Thanks for reading and if you beat me to it and buy one of these, please feel free to share your review of the Carrera Impel e-bike in the comments section below.